Advertisement

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

-Feeling lucky, punk?
-Well, if you're an EV owner thirsty for more charging options, you're in luck, as the time has come that non-Tesla EVs can DC fast-charge at Tesla Superchargers.
-This year, Ford and Rivian rolled out software updates to their vehicles and started shipping adapters to customers to unlock Tesla's vast charging network to owners of those vehicles.
+This year, General Motors, Ford, and Rivian rolled out software updates to their vehicles and started shipping adapters to customers to unlock Tesla's vast charging network to owners of those vehicles.
 And more automakers will join the alliance over the next few years.
 In addition to this limited ability for certain automakers' vehicles to charge natively at Superchargers, Tesla has rolled out in some areas Superchargers that have a built-in "Magic Dock" adapter to charge almost any EV, but they are few and far between.

 The Tesla Supercharger network, which up until recently was exclusive to the Model S, 3, X, Y, and Cybertruck, spreads wide across the U.S. like celebrity gossip.
-There are over 50,000 Tesla Superchargers that fill gaps in North America where public EV charging is late blooming.
+There are over 50,000 Tesla Superchargers that fill gaps in North America where public EV charging is late in blooming.
 Tesla Superchargers have earned a reputation for being reliable and quick, and due to their abundance of charging plugs at each location, they can typically charge more vehicles than the average Electrify America, Chargepoint, or EVgo stations can accommodate.

 Key Takeaways: